provinzkraut/cologne_phonetics/README.rst

 - `Changelog`_

-  - `1.1.2`_
+  - `1.2.0`_

 Introduction
 ============

 Cologne-phonetics is a phonetic algorithm similar to Soundex, wich encodes words into a phonetic code, making it possible to compare how they *sound* rather than how they're *written*.
 It was developed by Hans Postel and contrary to Soundex, it's designed specific for the german language.

 It involves three steps:

 - Generate a code by representing every letter from left to right with a digit, according to a conversion table
 - Remove double digits
 - Remove every occurence of '0', except as a leading digit

-The module itself is quite simple and consists only of the ``encode()`` function, it's convinience wrapper ``encode_many()``` and a simple command line interface.
+The module itself is quite simple and consists only of the ``encode()`` function and a simple command line interface.

 Examples